rraias/JavascriptNotesAPI/README.md

 ## Aviso / Disclaimer:

-🇧🇷 -> Esse projeto é apenas o backend do projeto.
+🇧🇷 -> Esse projeto é apenas o backend.
 Para acessar o frontend, <a href=https://github.com/rraias/JavascriptNotes>Clique aqui</a>

 🇺🇸 -> This project is only the backend.
 To get the frontend, <a href=https://github.com/rraias/JavascriptNotes>Click Here</a>